rcrx/vim-anywhere/README.md

 Includes all the functionality of the original with an additional binary (`bin/run2`) and launcher script (`script/vim-everywhere.sh`).

+- Linux only
+- Dependency: `xdotool`
+- Bind `$HOME/.vim-everywhere/script/vim-everywhere.sh` to a shortcut to invoke additional features.

+## Added Functionality

+vim-everywhere will cut text from the focussed application, paste it into a vim buffer and, upon saving and quitting, paste the modified contents of the buffer into the previously focussed field.

 ![demo](assets/demo.gif)

 Once [invoked](#keybinding), vim-anywhere will open a buffer.
 Close it and its contents are copied to your __clipboard__ and your previous application is